MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Configuring-iSCSI-Target-Server-and-the-SMI-S-Provider-in-VMM.md

 ### Object mappings

-1. MaskingSet maps to the iSCSI Target objectâ€”By default, the friendly name of a MaskingSet object uses the prefix string "SPC:" + 16-bit random.
+1. MaskingSet maps to the iSCSI Target object—By default, the friendly name of a MaskingSet object uses the prefix string "SPC:" + 16-bit random.
 We recommend using a friendly name when you create the MaskingSet object.
 VMM uses either the host name or cluster name as the friendly name.
 The SMI-S provider uses the friendly name, which also becomes the **Description** property of the WT_Host object for iSCSI Target Server.

 2. StorageVolume maps to WT_Disk, the virtual hard disk (VHD).
 When a user creates an iSCSI disk by using VMM, the SMI-S provider uses the friendly name as the VHD name.
 If the Virtual Disk already exists during SMI-S discovery, the provider uses its description as the friendly name.
 If the VHD already exists but does not have a description string, that is, the description string is empty or NULL, then the VHD friendly name uses the prefix string "VirtualDiskIndex:" + WTD as the integer of the index.

-3. ConcretePool maps to WT_Volumeâ€”The friendly name that is displayed for the SMI-S provider is: "iSCSITarget: SubsystemName" + first mount point string.
+3. ConcretePool maps to WT_Volume—The friendly name that is displayed for the SMI-S provider is: "iSCSITarget: SubsystemName" + first mount point string.
 For example, if the mount point string is "C:", then its name is "iSCSITarget: SubsystemName: C:".
 There is a single root pool and its name is fixed as "MS iSCSITarget Primordial".

 ## In this section
 For information about using iSCSI Target Server with VMM, see the following topics: